readthedocs/readthedocs.org/docs/settings.rst

 Default: `False`

 Whether to use `pip install .` or `python setup.py install` when installing packages into the Virtualenv.
-Default is to use pip.
+Default is to use `python setup.py install`.